huggingface/transformers/docs/source/add_new_model.rst

 existing model you only have to add a conversion script as described in `this section <#write-a-conversion-script>`__.
 In this case, you can just re-use the whole model architecture of the already existing model.

-Otherwise, let’s start generating a new model with the amazing Cookiecutter!
+Otherwise, let's start generating a new model with the amazing Cookiecutter!

-**Use the Cookiecutter to automatically generate the model’s code**
+**Use the Cookiecutter to automatically generate the model's code**

 To begin with head over to the `🤗 Transformers templates
 <https://github.com/huggingface/transformers/tree/master/templates/adding_a_new_model>`__ to make use of our